Electrical Panel Upgrades

 How much does it cost to upgrade an electrical panel?

 There are quite a few variables like the size, make, and model of the panel, as well as the area of installation, and the cost can vary greatly, typically ranging from $1,500 to $3,500.
+Learn more about the cost of upgrading an electrical panel.

 How long does it take to replace an electrical panel?